MinchaoZhu/Chao-s-OS/README.md

 A 32 bits X86 OS kernel project in GPLv3 license
 - The output image of kernel is in Multiboot standard
-- You can loaded it by qemu/bochs or other simulator.
+- You can loaded it by qemu/bochs or other emulator.

 ## Feature
 - Multiboot standard